 What You'll Learn in the Women's and Gender Studies Program

-The Women's and Gender Studies program at UW-Platteville provides an interdisciplinary academic program that examines the contributions of women to history, science, the arts, and social justice, and analyzes prevalent societal misconceptions about sex and gender.
-In order to gain a complex understanding of these issues, we offer courses in a variety of departments.
+The goal of the Women's and Gender Studies program at the University of Wisconsin-Platteville is to provide an interdisciplinary academic experience that examines the contributions of women to history, science, the arts, social justice, and analyzes prevalent societal misconceptions about sex and gender.

 The UW-Platteville Women's and Gender Studies program offers a minor that requires a minimum of 18 credits.
-Students can also earn a certificate that requires 12 credits.
+You can also earn a certificate that requires 12 credits.

 Career Opportunities